-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Brett Goldstein, Ted Lasso

-- Oh Yeong-su, Squid Game
+- WINNER: O Yeong-su, Squid Game

 Follow us on Facebook, on Twitter @BBCNewsEnts.
 If you have a story suggestion email entertainment.news@bbc.co.uk.